liuzuxin/easy-runner/README.md

 ---

-EasyRunner is a lightweight tool for managing and executing multiple parallel experiments.
+EasyRunner is a lightweight tool for managing and executing multiple parallel experiments with minimum dependencies.
 It simplifies the process of running multiple experiments with different configurations or hyperparameters, while monitoring system resources.

 ## Features

 - Run multiple experiments in parallel
+- Simple dependencies.
+It only depends on `prettytable` and `psutil` library.
+So you can basically use this for any platforms.
 - Monitor system resources (CPU and memory usage) during experiments
 - Early termination of experiments by inputting the experiment number
 - Colorized display of experiment status and resource usage